Improve your Alerts coverage by implementing the following recommendations and get the most out of your alerts configuration.

 Avoid setting thresholds too low.
 For example, if you set a CPU condition threshold of 75% for 5 minutes on your production servers, and it routinely goes over that level, this will increase the likelihood of un-actionable alerts or false positives.

 You do not need to edit files or restart software, so feel free to make quick changes to your threshold levels and adjust as necessary.

 You can disable any condition in a policy.
 This is useful, for example, if you want to continue using other conditions in the policy while you experiment with other metrics or thresholds.

 In most of our products (except Infrastructure), the color-coded health status indicator in the user interface changes as the alerting threshold escalates or returns to normal.
 This allows you to monitor a situation through our UI before a critical threshold passes, without needing to receive specific notifications about it.

-By tailoring notifications to the most useful channel and policy, you can avoid alert fatigue and help the right personnel receive and respond to incidents they care about in a systematic way.
+Tailor notifications to the most useful channel and policy so you can avoid alert fatigue and help the right personnel receive and respond to incidents they care about in a systematic way.

 To learn more about using alerts:

 If you need more help, check out these support and learning resources:

 - Browse the Explorers Hub to get help from the community and join in discussions.